 What Moana age rating is recommended?

+Is Moana safe for kids?
 With many musical numbers, a fast-paced story and colorful animation, this movie is the perfect family film that the whole family can watch together.
 Even the little ones.

 To put simply, this fairy-tale action-packed PG movie is on par with the rating of Frozen.
 So if you’re child can sit through the 1,000th rendition of Let It Go with a big snow monster in there, they’ll be just fine.